 Digital technology has ushered in a new era of development within the business world.
 However, it is no longer limited to manufacturing plants and offices.
 Continuous innovation has seen digital solutions increasingly impact daily life and change the way cities are viewed.

-The French city of Dijon saw an exciting opportunity in this development, envisioning a future in which all urban equipment, maintenance services, security systems, and transit are connected and function in synchronisation upon a single network.
+The French city of Dijon saw an exciting opportunity in this development, envisioning a future in which all urban equipment, maintenance services, security systems, and transit are connected and function in synchronization upon a single network.
 To pursue this vision, Dijon launched an ambitious smart city project that included all 23 municipalities of the city’s metropole, covering a population of no less than 260,000.

 Following a series of studies to learn how to group the Security, Municipal Police, CCTV, Traffic, Municipal Enquiries, and Snow Conditions control teams together, the metropole launched the OnDijon smart city project.
-In February 2018, Capgemini joined a consortium of organisations in partnership with Bouygues Energies & Services to address one of the primary concerns of the project: the development of a digital platform that would connect the central command centre with every machine, scanner, and citizen within the metropole to form a new urban nerve network.
+In February 2018, Capgemini joined a consortium of organizations in partnership with Bouygues Energies & Services to address one of the primary concerns of the project: the development of a digital platform that would connect the central command center with every machine, scanner, and citizen within the metropole to form a new urban nerve network.

 Creating a digital urban environment

-Capgemini and Bouygues worked with the metropole to develop an Artificial Intelligence (AI) platform that connected the control centre with every machine, scanner, and citizen.
+Capgemini and Bouygues worked with the metropole to develop an Artificial Intelligence (AI) platform that connected the control center with every machine, scanner, and citizen.
 The partners understood that citizens are essential to any smart city design and that any technology or innovation needed to provide the people with the experiences and quality of life they wanted and needed.
-Together, they developed an application that allowed users to communicate with the command centre quickly and easily through their smart phones.
+Together, they developed an application that allowed users to communicate with the command center quickly and easily through their smart phones.
 By doing so, Capgemini and Bouygues enabled a team of agents to handle a massive amount of information and in response to service needs, maintenance demands, and emergencies.
 This dramatically improved the responsiveness of the metropole and ensured that all actions were smoothly coordinated.

-For example, in the case of a traffic accident, a witness can contact the control centre, which then creates an alert for the correct team.
+For example, in the case of a traffic accident, a witness can contact the control center, which then creates an alert for the correct team.
 As soon as a member of this team receives the alert, an emergency vehicle can be dispatched and traffic lights and barriers throughout the metropole are controlled to ensure the fastest possible response time.
 In addition, the team would then message the witness to inform them of the incoming response.
 Finally, a notice can be sent throughout the metropole warning of the accident so that other drivers can redirect themselves along other streets.